 5 Major Differences Between Passover and Easter

 Most consider Passover a Jewish holiday and Easter a Christian one.
 But when we compare the biblical Passover with Easter, we find big differences.

 If you asked most people what they would associate the words Passover and Easter with, you would probably get something like “Passover is Jewish and Easter is Christian.”
 But would this basic answer be correct?

-Here are five major differences between the two.
+Here are five major differences between the biblical Passover and Easter.

 Difference 1: Passover’s biblical origin vs. no biblical reference for Easter

 The Israelites had been under harsh slavery to the Egyptian Pharaoh, who had refused to let them go.
 Because of Pharaoh’s stubbornness, God sent a series of plagues on Egypt and was about to send the 10th and final plague: killing the firstborn of all people and animals.
 God would spare, or “pass over,” only those who smeared lamb’s blood on their doorway (Exodus 12:12-13).

-What about Easter?
 You can’t find Easter commanded in the Bible.
-The word is actually found in Acts 12:4 in the 1611 King James Version, but most scholars recognize it as a clear translation error (modern translations replace it with the word Passover).
+The word is actually located in Acts 12:4 in the 1611 King James Version, but most scholars recognize it as a clear translation error (modern translations replace it with the word Passover).
 There are over 70 references to Passover in the Old and New Testaments—but no legitimate references to Easter.

 To learn more, read our article “Origin of Easter.”

 Difference 2: God-ordained vs. human tradition

-One of the major differences between Passover and Easter is this: The Creator God commanded Passover to be kept by His people.
+One of the significant differences between Passover and Easter is this: The Creator God commanded Passover to be kept by His people.
 He never commanded anyone to observe Easter to commemorate Christ’s resurrection.

 You can learn more about the history of this change in our article “The Days They Changed but Couldn’t Kill.”